 Despite recognizing the root of her problem, Gold still didn’t receive help for her eating disorder.
 It worsened throughout her 20s and early-30s, and she developed a pattern of restricting and binging on food.

 “I wasn’t feeling.
 Anything I did feel was a cue or trigger to eat.
 I was so out of touch with my body,” she said.

-Kaplan said people suffering from binge eating disorder are ashamed of their behaviour, which effects their quality of life.
+Kaplan said people suffering from binge eating disorder are ashamed of their behaviour, which affects their quality of life.
 He explained that there needs to be more public and professional education in order to make a difference.

 “I would venture to say your average psychiatrist doesn’t know very much about it,” he said.
 “But if you start cognitive therapy the studies show that people can become abstinent within six months.”